er1cstotle/lighthouse/lectures/w3d4/outline.md

 - what does res.redirect() do?
 - what does res.send() do?

-- Go through an in-depth example of that cycle.

 # REST (30min)
+- tiny app routes

+- Restful architecture???
 - What does it stand for?
 - what does that mean?
 - What is a resource?

-- how would we build hackernews

 - can you drive on the wrong side of the road?
 - anyone watch russian dash cams?

 - can I build my whole api with DELETE?
 - What formats
+- how would we build a blog

+- they've used cat apis
+- Show that server rendered apps respond with html and json apis respond with json

 ### break (5m)

 # REST continued (30mins)
-- they've used cat apis
-- Show that server rendered apps respond with html and json apis respond with json

-- if we rebuild hackernews what would our endpoints look like?

 # Middleware review and common middleware (15min) (can drop)